 First, you can’t miss it.
 Shaped like the Titanic, the iconic mail and passenger ship that met its demise on an iceberg in 1912, the museum takes guests on a journey through the ship’s history.
 From the ship’s blueprints, to newspaper articles about its glory, to the famous passengers on board, it’s a jam-packed story.

 It’s a story of opulence, pride, class structure, human error, feats of bravery, high drama, tragedy and triumph rolled into one.

 The Titanic museum takes on the story with intricate detail and through all angles.

 This is one of those well done museums designed to hook one in at the front door.
 From there, costumed interpreters set the scene.
 Then, they are at every point throughout the museum answering questions and adding authenticity.

-At one point,water rushes down a ship’s passageway.
+At one point,water rushes down a ship’s passageway and a staircase.

 One of the most chilling displays, literally and figuratively, is of the iceberg the ship hit.
 The iceberg mock-up is paired with a replica of the captain’s bridge.